aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/php-via-com-interop/_index.md

-Now, run the php file in browser.
+Now, run the PHP file in a browser.
 The URL should be similar as <http://localhost/virtualDirectory/test.php>.
 It should show your system and PHP version information.
 If there is any error, please visit [http://www.php.net](http://www.php.net/) for details about configuration instructions for your operating system.
 If you do not intend to use php.ini-recommended file as your configuration file, please visit <http://www.php.net/manual/en/ref.com.php> for adding COM support to PHP.
 ## **PHP Script to Generate BarCode**
 The following PHP script displays an HTML form to enter the CodeText.
-Once you submit the form, an instance of BarCodeBuilder object will be created using COM interop and barcode will be generated in a folder of webserver.
+Once you submit the form, an instance of BarCodeBuilder object will be created using COM interop and barcode will be generated in a folder of the webserver.

 {{< highlight java >}}